 Notice how 49% of respondents said they want to “receive emails at the frequency I choose.”
 That’s about twice as many people who said they want to “subscribe to receive emails at a pre-determined frequency (chosen by the brand)”.

 To give you an idea of how much send frequency can affect email response rates, here’s another chart from Marketing Sherpa.
-Sending more than four times a week had a devasting affect on read rates.
+Sending more than four times a week had a devasting effect on read rates.
 It just about cut them in half.

 There are a number of other factors that can affect your emails’ click-through rates.
 They include: